Terracoding/terracoding.github.com/_posts/2013-10-23-The-Importance-of-Writing-Tests-for-Pro.md

 In construction (where I first started out), building a structure from design plans is a given; it is standard everyday work.
 You would not get approval otherwise.
 Without plans, you would not know what to build and in what sequence.

-Now, the argument against this analogy would be: in software we build from a product spec, which is synonymous to construction plans for a building.
+Now, the argument against this analogy would be: in software we build from a product spec.  i.e. it is the product spec that is synonymous to construction plans for a building, not the tests.

 That is correct.

-However, construction plans are also used by engineers to carry out maintenance work.
+However, consider this: Construction plans are used by engineers as a reference for carrying out maintenance work.
+Maintenance in construction takes place on a schedule or when required (which typically isn't often).
+This is when software projects are always changing and continuously evolving (i.e. maintenance takes place more often).

+Unlike a construction project, a software application rarely becomes the final product when first released.

 What automated testing offers is a way to automatically make sure that a product still works to the spec when a change is made.
 The alternative is expensive human resources who manually test the product.

 If the luxury of automation in maintenance was available in construction, a lot of money would be saved.
-In fact, there are efforts in construction to use 3D simulation technologies to make use of automation, leading to cost savings.
+In fact, there are efforts in construction to use 3D modeling technologies to make use of automation, leading to cost savings.

 <br />
 **Different Techniques for Testing**

-Some of the naming conventions used by developers to describe techniques for testing and designing software include Test Driven Development, Test First Development and Behavioural Driven Development.
+Some of the naming conventions used by developers to describe techniques for testing and designing software include [Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development), [Test First Development] (http://www.extremeprogramming.org/rules/testfirst.html) and [Behaviour Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development).
 There are differences between these techniques, and choices are made subjectively.

 However, no matter what methodology your developer chooses, the take away here is the importance of a good test suite as a primary expectation when commissioning developers.